anson416/useful-commands/README.md

 git config [--global] user.name "<username>"
 ```

-`--global`: Set commit username for every repository on the computer.
+`--global`: Set the commit username for every repository on the computer.

 ### Clone public repository